-The graveled road from the parking area to Clubhouse Pond is well maintained, but in the summer, overgrowth on the grass trails may conceal snakes, poison ivy, or stinging insects.
+We maintain the graveled road from the parking area to Clubhouse Pond, but in the summer, overgrowth on the grass trails may conceal snakes, poison ivy or stinging insects.
 An occasional alligator may be encountered near any pond or on the adjacent trails.
 Do not molest this reptile in any way.
-Hikers are urged to stay on the paths at all times.
-No off-road or off-trail biking is permitted.
+We urge hikers to stay on the paths at all times.
+No off-road or off-trail biking in the refuge.

 Bicyclists should be cautious of loose gravel, potholes, and puddles.

-Questions regarding specific refuge activities, such as hunting, should be directed to:
+For questions regarding specific refuge activities, such as hunting, contact: